-Industry / Public Service Obligations / History of RAS
+Industry / Rural Air Services / History of RAS

 History of RAS

-Rural and inter-colony flights (North Borneo, Brunei and Sarawak), as it was known before RAS, has been vital in providing air connectivity within Sabah and Sarawak even prior to 1957.
-The subsidisation of RAS in Sabah and Sarawak predates the formation of Malaysia, commencing in 1957.
+Rural and inter-colony flights (North Borneo, Brunei and Sarawak), as it was known before RAS, has been vital in providing air connectivity within Sabah and Sarawak.

 When Malaysia was formed, it was agreed that the Government of Malaysia will continue to subsidise RAS in Sabah and Sarawak, in line with civil aviation being under the federal jurisdiction.
 Historically, RAS was operated by Borneo Airways Ltd., Malaysia-Singapore Airways Ltd., Malaysia Airline System and Fly Asian Xpress Sdn.
 Bhd. (“FAX”).